dohun0310/dont-show-trends/README.md

-# dont-show-trends: It's clean now
+# dont show trends: It's clean now
 Delete "Trends For You" from Twitter

 # How it works?